Illustrated Dictionary of British Churches - Rose Window Definition

 A style of medieval window in the shape of a stylised flower blossom, common in the Gothic period, and usually decorated with stained glass.
 The term is sometimes applied to any circular window.
 In Britain such windows are most often found in the end walls of transepts.
 A variant is the wheel window, a round window opening decorated with spokes radiating from a central boss or roundel.
 Some notable rose windows in Britain can be found in the north transept of Westminster Abbey, the cathedrals at York, Durham, Lincoln, and Oxford, and the minster church at Beverley.

-Related: Transept Gothic Wheel Window Boss
+Related: Boss Transept Gothic Wheel Window

-Free entry to National Trust properties throughout England, Wales, and Northern Ireland, plus discounted admission to National Trust for Scotland properties.
+Free entry to English Heritage properties throughout England, plus discounted admission to Historic Scotland and Cadw properties in Scotland and Wales.

 Membership details

-About the National Trust
+Featured National Trust Property

 Passionate about British Heritage!